The Tool Decathlon: Benchmarking Language Agents for Diverse, Realistic, and Long-Horizon Task Execution: The Environment and Evaluation Framework

 \subsection{Reliable Execution-based Evaluation}

 First, unlike some traditional tool-calling benchmarks that measure single-step tool call accuracy given a fixed context without actual execution~\citep{patil2024gorilla}, we think that execution-based evaluation is essential for reliably assessing language agents in realistic scenarios.
 Second, while many existing benchmarks rely on LLMs as judges to score agent trajectories~\citep{gao2025mcpradarmultidimensionalbenchmarkevaluating,yin2025livemcp101stresstestingdiagnosing}, we contend that verifying the final environment states using deterministic rules offers a far more reliable and reproducible evaluation framework, as demonstrated in several widely adopted agent benchmarks~\citep{zhou2024webarena,xie2024osworld,jimenez2024swebench}.
 To achieve this, each task in \method{} is equipped with a unique, manually crafted evaluation script that ensures precise and consistent measurement of task success.
 The script may perform robust matching against a static snapshot of the ground-truth environment or follow a reference execution workflow to dynamically retrieve and match real-time information (e.g., NVIDIA shareholders).
-During evaluation, each task is associated with a configuration file that specifies the MCP servers and tools available for use.
+During evaluation, each task is associated with a configuration file that specifies only the necessary MCP servers ($<10$) and tools available for use rather than all 32 MCP servers.
+For each selected MCP server, we do not further filter or retrieve a subset of tools but load all tools within it, which is consistent with the current state of mainstream agent frameworks.
 Intuitively, providing the model with a larger set of unrelated tools increases task difficulty, as the agent must identify the relevant tools while ignoring distracting ones.

 \paragraph{Safe and Efficient Parallel Evaluation in Containers:} Our \method{} evaluation framework supports parallel execution to enable efficient model evaluation.
 Our framework launches each task inside a separate container in parallel, providing strict workspace isolation.
 On a standard Ubuntu 24.04 Linux cluster with 16 CPUs and 64 GB of memory, we are able to evaluate Claude-4.5-Sonnet on 108 tasks in just about 70 minutes of wall time using only 10 parallel processes.
 This demonstrates that \method{} is both convenient and efficient for practical use by model developers to get instant feedback on how their models perform in realistic scenarios and requirements.